10 Best Gin Cocktails: Classic Recipes for 2025

 - Serve in: Flute

-Our Tip: Chill every element.
-Warm fizz is a crime.
+Our Tip: Chill everything — shaker, flute, and fizz.
+Warm bubbles are a crime.

 5. Aviation – A Flight of Fancy